Overseas visitors & overseas students

 In some cases you may be required to take health insurance as part of your visa conditions.
-If you are applying for a Visa Subclass 457, as of 14 September 2009 you are required to have a minimum level of health insurance and to maintain it for the duration of your stay in Australia.
+If you are applying for a Visa Subclass 457 or Visa Subclass 485, you are required to have a minimum level of health insurance and to maintain it for the duration of your stay in Australia.
 Students in Australia who hold a temporary student visa may be required, as a visa condition, to take out Overseas Student Health Cover (OSHC).

-Visitors (but not students) from the United Kingdom, Sweden, Belgium, Finland, Italy, Malta, the Netherlands, Slovenia, the Republic of Ireland and New Zealand have a reciprocal health care arrangement with Australia.
+Visitors (but not students - see OSHC) from the United Kingdom, the Republic of Ireland, New Zealand, Sweden, the Netherlands, Finland, Belgium, Norway, Slovenia, Malta and Italy may apply for Medicare benefits under Reciprocal Health Care Agreements with Australia.
 They may be able to receive immediate necessary medical treatment in the public health system, but aren't otherwise entitled to benefits and should still consider taking out OVHC.

-If you are a recent migrant to Australia with permanent residency, you are generally eligible to join Medicare and gain immediate access to health care services.
+If you are a recent migrant to Australia with permanent residency or you have applied for permanent residency, you are generally eligible to join Medicare and gain immediate access to health care services.
 You can also purchase residents' private health insurance.

 Tips on health insurance for visitors